bjmcdonald002/crypto-forecasting/README.md

 - `rand_forest_xrpdata.ipynb` - Random Forest model with time-aware training, contiguous hold-out testing, and walk-forward cross-validation.
 - `xrp_logreturn_range_comp.ipynb` - Exploratory notebook comparing log return and raw range behavior during both a major market event and a recent trading week.
 Includes time-window visualizations and distributional analysis of directional movement vs. intraperiod variability.
 - `xrpdata_mlp.ipynb` - Uses a simple MLP to forecast hourly XRP prices with lagged features, followed by a threshold-based trading simulation and comparison to a buy-and-hold benchmark.
+- `LSTM_xrpdata.ipynb` - LSTM model trained on hourly XRP data using lagged and rolling features.
+Includes sequentialized input generation, walk-forward validation, and a comparison of model-guided trading results against a buy-and-hold benchmark.

 ## 💡 Key Results